remix-run/remix/docs/route/meta.md

 # `meta`

-The meta export defines object representations of `<meta>` tags for a route.
-These tags are important for SEO, browser behavior, and more.
+The `meta` export allows you to add metadata HTML tags for every route in your app.
+These tags are important for things like search engine optimization (SEO) and browser directives for determining certain behaviors.
+They can also be used by social media sites to display rich previews of your app.

 The meta export will set meta tags for your html document.
-We highly recommend setting the title and description on every route besides layout routes (their index route will set the meta).
+We highly recommend setting the title and description on every route aside from layout routes, as a layout's index route will set the meta for the index path.

 ```tsx
 import type { MetaFunction } from "@remix-run/node"; // or cloudflare/deno